 Soft, fluffy eggs piled atop a slice of crunchy, buttery sourdough bread - what could be better?
-Add a little cheddar cheese and you're on your way to eggy breakfast heaven.
+Add a little cheddar cheese and you're on your way to breakfast heaven.

 Some links throughout this post are affiliate links, which means I earn a small commission at no extra cost to you.
 If you’re willing to use them, it helps fund this site and allows me to continue to provide content.
 I appreciate your support!

 - Single Serving- This recipe is written for one serving, but can easily be scaled up to serve a crowd.